fortio/terminal/README.md

 # terminal
-Minimal Ansi terminal for WASM go clients
+Minimal Ansi terminal library to get things like "readline" like for the grol command line repl and others.